-You can still enjoy Coquitlam parks and trails while physically distancing safely, and there’s lots you can do in your own backyard too!
-Here you’ll find tips and guides, virtual block parties, gardening and backyard videos and more.
+Get outdoors!
+Enjoy Coquitlam parks and trails while physically distancing safely.
+There’s lots you can do in your own backyard too!
+Here you’ll find tips and guides, gardening, backyard ideas and more.

-What’s blooming in your spring garden?
+What’s blooming in your garden?
 Let us know by tagging #CoquitlamSPIRIT on social media.

 Did you know there are over 90 kilometres of trails in Coquitlam?
 Take a look at our Trail Finder to go for a walk, hike or bike.
 The trail surfaces are suitable to all types of activities and some are wheelchair accessible.